SotSF/conjurer/ONSITE_SETUP.md

 These steps can be skipped if you will have internet at the event.

-1. Run `yarn downloadCloudAudio` to download all cloud audio into the folder `public/cloud-assets`
+1. Run `yarn downloadProdDatabaseAndAudio` to replace the local database with all prod data and download prod audio into `public/cloud-assets`
    - This could take a little while depending on internet speed
-2. Run `yarn db:prod:download` to replace the local database with all prod data.
-Refer to the Database access section of the README if you encounter errors.
+   - Refer to the Database access section of the README if you encounter Turso auth errors
+2. (Optional) Re-run `yarn downloadProdAudio` later if only audio changed; it skips files already present locally.
 3. Run `yarn dev` to run conjurer locally if it is not already running
 4. Visit the app at http://localhost:3000
 5. Ensure that at the top of the app it says `using local data` in orange.
 If it says `using prod data` in green, click it to toggle to local data.